Skip to main content

 Skip User Reviews

-• Performance issues on lower-end hardware, including high GPU usage and occasional crashes, detract from accessibility for some players.
+• Performance issues including high GPU usage and occasional crashes on lower-end systems.

 • gameplay